Our Mission & Vision

 Evolution of UAC

 Urban Agriculture Cooperative began as a program arm of the non-profit Planting Seeds of Hope.
 PSH created community gardens to help clean up and restore vacant lots and remove blight.
-UAC was developed to act as a support to urban agriculture practitioners focusing on bulk purchasing and fiscal sponsorship, but grew a specific focus on developing local farmer’s market solutions and food distribution from grower to consumer.
-From there it organized several community partners to start thinking about food distribution, community composting, and educational enrichment programs having to do with growing your own food.
-In 2020, we stepped out of the gardens and began the pivot towards building the best distribution systems we could to serve other farmers and many more consumers.
-Today we are working with key businesses and institutions to reshape how farm foods reach schools, pantries, small businesses and families.
+UAC was developed to act as a support to urban agriculture practitioners focusing on bulk purchasing and fiscal sponsorship, and importantly, consolidating to develop better local farmer’s market solutions and food distribution from grower to consumer.

 Our Services